tinymce/tinymce-docs/plugins/codesample.md

 By default, `codesample` uses `http://prismjs.com/` to embed the code samples within the editor and works out of the box.
 That is, when a user copies valid code syntax into the editable area the code will be automatically formatted according to Prism default CSS rules.

-> Prism.js and prism.css need to be added to a page for syntax highlighting to work.
+> **Note**: Prism.js and prism.css need to be added to a page for syntax highlighting to work.
 See the instructions below to learn how to do this.

 ## Using Prism.js on your web page

 You need to add `prism.js` and `prism.css` to your page in order to get the syntax highlighted code samples on your webpage (as created by the Code Sample plugin).
 The Code Sample plugin uses the following languages: markup, javascript, css, php, ruby, python, java, c, csharp and cpp.
 You can generate the `prism.js` and `prism.css` files on the [download](http://prismjs.com/download.html) page at the Prism website.

-#### Example of using the Prism.js script
+### Example of using the Prism.js script

 ```html
 <link rel="stylesheet" type="text/css" href="prism.css">